platomik/mie-paa/2/README.md

 *The basics*

-### Lengths of the paths for the individual examples

-### Number of visited state space nodes for the individual instances.
+### Lengths of the paths and number of visited state space nodes for the individual instances.
 It is a good measure of the quality of the heuristic.
 Both for your heuristic and BFS.

 <table>
 	<tr>